Programme Grants for Applied Research - Guidance for Stage 1 applications

 and not seen by reviewers.

-The NIHR expects appropriate and relevant involvement of patients and the public and other key stakeholders in the research it supports.
-It is essential to set out your plans to involve patients and the public in the Stage 1 application.
-Your patient and public involvement plans will be assessed by the funding committee/board including patient and public members.
+The NIHR expects appropriate and relevant involvement of patients/service users, carers and the public and other key stakeholders in the research it supports.
+It is essential to set out your plans to involve patients/service users, carers and the public in the Stage 1 application.
+Your patient/service users, carers and public involvement plans will be assessed by the funding committee/board including patients/service users, carers and public members.

 In this section it is important that you identify all stakeholders who are relevant to your research proposal.
 For each stakeholder group you need to be clear about how they benefit from your proposed research and, where appropriate, how they have been involved in the development of the application, as well as the plans for their involvement in the proposed research.

-Provide a clear explanation of the health problem to be addressed, the impact on patients or the public as well as health and care services, and how this research would fill a demonstrable evidence gap, addressing patient needs and DHSC priorities (at national or local levels).
+Provide a clear explanation of the health or social care problem to be addressed, the impact on patients/service users, carers or the public as well as health and care services, and how this research would fill a demonstrable evidence gap, addressing patient/service user and carer needs and DHSC priorities (at national or local levels).

 It is essential that you clearly identify the health and care need your research meets or contributes to.
 Please outline the anticipated value or contribution the study will provide.

-- The importance of the proposed research and its relevance to the priorities and needs of the NHS (including a statement of the significance of the research area, e.g. burden of disease)
+- The importance of the proposed research and its relevance to the priorities and needs of the NHS, public health and care or social care (including a statement of the significance of the research area, e.g. burden of disease)

-- The anticipated outputs, outcomes and impact of the proposed research on the health of patients and/or the public, highlighting the innovation and/or development aspects and quantifying the potential benefits, where possible
+- The anticipated outputs, outcomes and impact of the proposed research on the health and care of patients/service users, carers and/or the public, highlighting the innovation and/or development aspects and quantifying the potential benefits, where possible

-- The anticipated timescale for the benefits to patients, the public or populations and the NHS or public health or social care settings resulting from the proposed research to be realised.
+- The anticipated timescale for the benefits to patients/service users, carers, the public or populations and the NHS or public health or social care settings resulting from the proposed research to be realised.

 Explain why this research is needed now, both in terms of time and relevance.
 Briefly describe:

-- The need for research in this area, drawing particularly from systematic reviews (including NHS context and relevant literature), and the rationale for the particular lines of research you plan to pursue
+- The need for research in this area, drawing particularly from systematic reviews (including NHS, public health or social care context and relevant literature), and the rationale for the particular lines of research you plan to pursue

 - Past and current research that justifies the proposed research and shows that it will add distinct value to what is already known, or in progress